leo3065/lolblender/README.md

 Open up Blender's user preferences
 ![Position of User Preferences](http://imgur.com/b8Wv4.png)

-and select 'Addons', then 'Import/Export'.
+and select 'Addons', then 'Import'.
 Find the League of Legends addon and click the small box to the right to enable it.
 If you want this addon to load upon starting Blender, click 'Save as Default', otherwise just close the window.

-Now you have import/export options under the File menu
+Now you have import options under the File menu

 # Getting Character Models (and Textures, Skeletons, etc)
 Importing characters can be done through [Skin Installer Ultimate](https://sites.google.com/site/siuupdates/)